 West Central High School strives to provide a well-balanced education.
 In doing so, we have partnered with local area colleges and universities to provide our students the opportunity to take college level courses while still in high school.
 Students must meet college criteria to enroll in a college level course.
 Students who are interested in taking a college course during their junior and/or senior year must receive permission from the high school counselor and high school principal.
-Specific rules, restrictions, and regulations pertaining to these course are available through the Guidance Office.
+Specific rules, restrictions, and regulations pertaining to these courses are available through the Guidance Office.
+PA 102-1077 requires school districts to allow students to enroll in dual credit courses without meeting the criteria needed by the college/university for high school credit only.
+High school students should contact the Guidance Office with any questions.